MikelKN/Resume/README.md

 This is a My first step to Building Clean, Beautiful and Accessible Website.

-MY WEB DEVEOPMENT/ FRONT END DEVELOPER JOURNEY BEGINS WITH THIS project
+MY WEB DEVEOPMENT/ FRONT END DEVELOPER JOURNEY BEGINS WITH THIS PROJECT

 ## Table of contents